utep-cs-arch-classes/proj1-tok-atiyehnadia4/src/README.md

 The five methods can be tested using a Make file and gui.c

+The next section of the tokenizer has 4 methods that complete the tokenizing function.
+These four are: copy_str, which copiesone string to another taking into consideration memory and space, tokenize, which seperates all the words in an input string into individual tokens, print_tokens which prints all the designated tokens for a tokenized string, and free_tokens which frees the allocated memory.

+The tokenizing method can be tested using a Make file and gui.c

+#history.c

+The history.c file contains 5 methods that aid the user in keeping track of what has been written in the tokenizer.
+The methods consist of init_history(), which instanciates a new instance of a linked list where the history will be stored, add_history, which iterates through the history and adds a new entry every time the user tokenizes a string, *get_history which gets the specific string at a certain key that the user specifies through the command !key, print_history, which prints the entire history that is stored in the linked list, and finally free_history, which frees all the allocated memory for the linked list so that the next iteration has a clean linked list.

+The tokenizing method can be tested using a Make file and gui.c

 ## gui.c

 The gui.c file takes in user input, displays it back to the user and is used